-ATRA has pointed out that budget shortfalls of the type you have recently been dealing with provide a rare opportunity for those involved with the budget making process to simplify, repair, and regain control of these formulas and, to a considerable extent, the appropriations process.
-The following are several recommendations to reform such problematic formulas in K-12 and higher education.
+ATRA has pointed out that budget shortfalls provide a good opportunity for legislators to simplify, repair, and regain control of these formulas and, to a considerable extent, the appropriations process.
+The 47th Legislature should make every effort to avoid the kind of recent budget decisions that have relied on deficit financing and budget gimmickry.

+The following are several specific recommendations to reform such problematic formulas in K-12 and higher education that are the result of either flawed policies or simply sloppy budgeting.
 ATRA encourages the Legislature to apply similar scrutiny to other statutory formulas such as those in corrections, health care, and retirement funding.